chrros95/cloudNet/README.md

         chrros95/cloudNet
 ```

+To use a different name for your VPN change the environment variable _NET_

 Any param hand over is passed to _tincd_.
 To start a different network than cloudNet pass the `-n <netname>`